LineRate/ssh-perf/README.md

-   --password                       The password to log in with  [] --key PATH                       The private key to log in with  [] -m STRING, --mode STRING         The mode of testing (connections,execs,sftp,scp,max-connections)  [connections] -c INT, --concurrency INT        How many requests can be open simultaneously  [1] -p INT, --processes INT          How many processes to run in  [1] -d INT, --delay INT              The delay (in milliseconds) between establishing connections  [0] -t INT, --max_conn_timeout INT   The time (in seconds) to wait before assuming max connections reached if no new conns have been established.
+   --password                       The password to log in with  [] --key PATH                       The private key to log in with  [] -m STRING, --mode STRING         The mode of testing (connections,execs,sftp,scp,max-connections)  [connections] -c INT, --concurrency INT        Concurrent flows per process  [1] -p INT, --processes INT          How many processes to run in  [1] -d INT, --delay INT              The delay (in milliseconds) between establishing connections  [0] -t INT, --max_conn_timeout INT   The time (in seconds) to wait before assuming max connections reached if no new conns have been established.
 [30]